KaiYan289/RLpapersnote/README.md

 a suboptimal Nash Equilibrium in the joint space of actions is preferred over an optimal Nash Equilibrium because each agent’s action in the suboptimal equilibrium is a better choice when matched with arbitrary actions from the collaborating agents.
-* *Balancing Two-Player Stochastic Games with Soft Q-Learning*
+* *Balancing Two-Player Stochastic Games with Soft Q-Learning 18’*

 ## IRL
  * *Inverse Reinforcement Learning 00'*